 You can also promote your content using PPC ads.

-Thanks to the advanced targeting features of Facebook, it’s relatively easy to get your content in front of people who are going to enjoy it.
+Thanks to the advanced targeting features of the social media platform Facebook, it’s relatively easy to get your content and marketing efforts in front of people who are going to enjoy it.

-The most important point to keep in mind is that you need to keep your audience highly targeted and keep your reach under 2,000,000 people.
+The most important point to keep in mind is that you need to keep your audience highly targeted when it comes to your social media marketing and keep your reach under 2,000,000 people.

-Don’t be tempted to show your ads to a larger group of people.
+Don’t be tempted to show your ads to a larger group of people on social media.
 Pick three or four interests only.

 If there’s a good match between your audience and the content, you’ll experience high levels of engagement.

-And, high levels of engagement generally mean that you’ll also achieve greater levels of organic reach.
+And, high levels of engagement generally mean that you’ll also achieve greater levels of organic reach when it comes to social media.

 Here’s what I would do, if I were targeting people interested in PPC Ads.